XRPLF/xrpl.js/docs/index.md

 *options.* counterparty | [address](#address) | *Optional* Only return balances with this counterparty.
 *options.* currency | [currency](#currency) | *Optional* Only return balances for this currency.
 *options.* ledgerVersion | integer | *Optional* Return balances as they were in this historical ledger version.
+*options.* ledgerVersion | string | *Optional* Return balances as they were in this historical ledger version.
 *options.* limit | integer | *Optional* Return at most this many balances.

 ### Return Value